confluentinc/tutorials/reordering-streams/kstreams/README.md

     }
   }
 ```
-Here is the `process` method which is where the `Processor` takes action for each incoming record.
+Here is the `process` method, which is where the `Processor` takes action for each incoming record.
 There's a `ReorderKeyGenerator` interface that takes the incoming key and value and returns the new key to order the records.
 In our case, it simply returns the
 timestamp embedded in the event.
 We'll discuss the `ReorderKeyGenerator` interface later in the tutorial.

-So we've seen how you'll update the key needed for sorting, now let's take a look at how Kafka Streams propagates this new order to any downstream
+Having seen how to update the key needed for sorting, now let's take a look at how Kafka Streams propagates this new order to any downstream
 operators:
 ```java
 void forwardOrderedByEventTime(final long timestamp) {